rndmh3ro/puppet-piwik/README.md

 A puppet module to easily deploy Piwik.

-This is an opinionated module that will by default install Apache, PHP and Piwik in the root of the web server.
+This is an module that will install Piwik in the root of the web server.

 ## Usage